Bridging Classical and Quantum with SDP initialized warm-starts for QAOA: Results

-Overall, we see that the rotation used in the pipeline can have a considerable effect on both the shape of the landscape and the solution qualities.
+Overall, we see that the rotation used in the preprocessing stage can have a considerable effect on both the shape of the landscape and the solution qualities.
 Ideally, with a good choice of rotation, the parameter landscape has a ridge-like shape with high solution qualities near the line $\beta_1 = 0$, in which case, $\gamma=\beta=\mathbf{0}$ is a natural choice of initialization when running \QAOAw.
-We will later see (in Section \ref{subsec:approxBounds}) the ``most ideal" version of this ridge-like shape when discussing initial states with an antipodal structure.